 Why our school?

 The Europa School offers a European Education to pupils in and around Oxfordshire.
 The driving vision for the school is that every pupil should develop a deep understanding and enjoyment of all learning, particularly the Sciences.
-Pupils who graduate should be fluent and literate in at least two languages.
+Pupils who graduate should be fluent and literate in at least three languages.
 This will fully prepare them for a future in which language skills and a global perspective will enhance job prospects and enable a richer cultural life.

 Underpinning this vision is our passionate belief in the educational and economic benefits of multi-lingual, multi-cultural education.
 We also desire to respond to the growing demand for a school of this kind from many families living and working in the area.